top of page

 Reclaimed Window Greenhouse Part Five: Finishing the Siding and Trim

 The siding and trim will finish the exterior of my reclaimed window greenhouse.
 I love how well the pallet boards worked as the siding.
 Not only did it give it a cute cottage-type look but it was very cost-efficient.
-In the first video of the Greenhouse Build series, we showed you how we made the foundation.
+In the first video of the Greenhouse Build series, I showed you how we made the foundation.
 The second one showed how to do the framing.
 The third covered the roofing.
 The Fourth was the windows.
 This Fifth shows the finishing of the siding and trim.

 Trimming the Front of the Reclaimed Window Greenhouse